Commonside

 The original district Church of St James, constructed from wood and corrugated iron (and hence known locally at the time as the ‘Tin Church’) was built in 1873, at the junction of what is now Commonside and Narrow Lane.
 The church was enlarged in 1876 to accommodate an additional 100 worshippers, and a Sunday school was added.

-The Alter of the district church of St James
+The Altar of the district church of St James

 Interior of the ‘Tin Church’ decorated for Harvest Festival